 If your youth group does resolve to do something special, we'd love to hear about it.
 Let us know what you're doing in your church or community.
 There's a chance we might focus on your youth group in an upcoming Youth Culture Lesson.
 Send an email to Alee@SalemPublishing.com

 .What the Bible Says:

 "Be joyful in hope, patient in affliction, faithful in prayer.
 Share with God's people who are in need.
-Practice hospitality" (Rom.
-12:12-13
+Practice hospitality" (Romans 12:12-13

 "Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
-Speak up and judge fairly; defend the rights of the poor and needy" (Prov.
-31:8-9
+Speak up and judge fairly; defend the rights of the poor and needy" (Proverbs 31:8-9

 "Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you" (Luke 6:38

 ).Paul Asay has covered religion for